Greyfriars Kirkyard

 Greyfriars Kirkyard is the graveyard surrounding Greyfriars Kirk in Edinburgh, Scotland.
 It is located at the southern edge of the Old Town, adjacent to George Heriot's School.
 Burials have been taking place since the late 16th century, and a number of notable Edinburgh residents are interred at Greyfriars.
 The Kirkyard is operated by the City of Edinburgh Council in liaison with a charitable trust, which is linked to but separate from the church.
 The Kirkyard and its monuments are protected as a category A listed building.

 History

 Greyfriars takes its name from the Franciscan friary on the site (the friars of which wear grey habits), which was dissolved in 1560.
-The churchyard was founded in August 1562 after royal sanctions were granted to replace the churchyard at St Giles' Cathedral in Edinburgh.
+The kirkyard was founded in August 1562 after royal sanctions were granted to replace the kirkyard at St Giles' Cathedral in Edinburgh.
 The latter burial ground was not used after around 1600.

+The burgh council of Edinburgh resolved to make the changes on 23 April 1561: